Ecoblockchain/multri/README.md

 https://multri.herokuapp.com.

 I designed this with deep learning papers in mind.
-Deep learning is becoming very popular but many papers are still difficult to read for layprogrammers.
-There's no documentation you can read like you can for React.
+Deep learning is becoming very popular but many papers are still difficult for layprogrammers to read.
+There's no documentation like there is for React.
 I hoped this would make things easier.

 The backend uses [Livescript](http://livescript.net/).
 The frontend uses [CoffeeScript with JSX](https://github.com/jsdf/coffee-react)